alexmckinnon/lighthouselabs/README.md

 Write a function called allCurrents() which, when called, will return an array of the coordinates of all the strong currents in your grid.

+### Day 12

+Write a function called firstRock() which will return the coordinates of the first rock in your grid.